JSpeedie/test/README.md

 any disparities.

 <details><summary><i>Example (Click to expand)</i></summary>
-Consider the 2 example directories:
+Let's say we're in a directory that itself contains to example directories:

 ```bash
 ls -1